kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 ###doctest, haddock and QuickCheck

-To describe properties of QuickCheck in documents, the `prop>` markup is already defined in latest haddock.
+To describe QuickCheck properties in documents, the `prop>` markup is already defined in latest haddock.

+AZ: perhaps specify from which version

 Also, doctest already supports it.
-A question is when Haskell Platform includes haddock which supports this notation.
+An open question is when the Haskell Platform will include a version of haddock which supports this notation.

-haddock is delivered by GHC.
+haddock is packaged with GHC.
 GHC automatically uses
 [the "master" branch of haddock](https://github.com/ghc/haddock).
 The branch supporting the `prop>` markup is "ghc-7.6".
 So, "ghc-7.6" should be merged into "master".
-Since some test cases fail at this moment, merge is not carried out yet.
+Since some test cases fail at this moment, the merge has not been carried out yet.
 But I hope that "ghc-7.6" will be merged into "master" in the near future.

 ##Internal modules